 Those endorsements are indeed available on some homeowners policies (not all).
 Those endorsements are meant to cover sewer overflow or backups that cause damage to your home, and that does sometimes happen during a flood.
 However, the dollar amount these policy additions can pay is often far less than a separate flood policy would pay.

 When should I get a flood insurance policy?

 No time like the present!
 That’s because flood insurance includes a waiting period of 30 days before the policy takes effect.
 This prevents people from waiting until water rises and flooding is inevitable.
 Insurance companies got wise to that years ago when people waited until the last minute to purchase flood policies resulting in millions and millions and millions of dollars in claims.

 What does flood insurance really cover?

 Flood insurance provides coverage for damages to your property and possessions.
 The most common flood policy covers up to $250,000 for your home structure and $100,000 for your personal property inside.
 Flood damage to personal property in basements is limited to certain types of air conditioners, freezers, and clothes washers and dryers.
-Some items which have been used to finish your basement are also not covered, such as wall coverings and permanently installed carpeting.
+Some items used to finish your basement are also not covered, such as wall coverings and permanently installed carpeting.